Get vaccinated and get boosted

 For general help or health advice

 Call your GP, healthcare provider or Healthline on 0800 358 5453.
-Healthline is a free service, available 24 hours a day.
-It has interpreters available if you need them.
+Healthline is a free service, available 24 hours a day, with interpreters available if you need them.

 For welfare support

-The Ministry of Social Development (MSD) can co-ordinate extra support for you if you are self-isolating because you have COVID-19 or are identified as a Close Contact.
+The Ministry of Social Development (MSD) can co-ordinate extra support if you are self-isolating because you have COVID-19.

 If you need to talk to someone